sanketkumaronline/Election_Analysis/README.md

 ## Overview of Election Audit

 ### Background
-I am assisting a Colorado Board of Elections employee in election audit of tabulated results for a US Congressional precinct in Colorado.
+I am assisting a Colorado Board of Elections employee, Tom, in election audit of tabulated results for a US Congressional precinct in Colorado.
 The election data is provided in a CSV file with following columns:

 * Ballot ID
 * County
 * Candidate

 ### Purpose
- Our task is to find:
+ Our task is to report:
 1. The total number votes cast in this elections
 2. The total number of votes for each candidate
 3. The percentage of votes for each candidate